Frequently Asked Questions

 7. Will funding for this program end in five years?

 The NIH Common Fund has committed to support the Enhancing the Diversity of the NIH-Funded Workforce program for 10 years with the expectation that this timeframe will be required to develop and assess new approaches to training and mentoring.

-The initial awards will have a 5-year project period.
-Progress of the program will be assessed throughout the 5-year period.
+The initial awards will have a five-year project period.
+Progress of the program will be assessed throughout the five-year period.
 At present there are no confirmed plans to release any additional funding opportunity announcements.
 Awardees will consider sustainability beyond the external funding.